renaldysa18/FilmMadeKt/README.md

 ![](static/ss_2.png)
 ![](static/ss_3.png)

-<b> an application about movies and tv shows that utilizes the REST API from The Movie DB. <b>
+An application about movies and tv shows that utilizes the REST API from The Movie DB.

 In-app features: